rails/rails/guides/source/routing.md

 /publishers/1/magazines/2/photos/3
 ```

-The corresponding route helper would be +publisher_magazine_photo_url+, requiring you to specify objects at all three levels.
+The corresponding route helper would be `publisher_magazine_photo_url`, requiring you to specify objects at all three levels.
 Indeed, this situation is confusing enough that a popular "article":http://weblog.jamisbuck.org/2007/2/5/nesting-resources by Jamis Buck proposes a rule of thumb for good Rails design:

 TIP: _Resources should never be nested more than 1 level deep._